UBD-AIIT-Global-Project/documents/other/development_environment/setup4web.md

 # Set up development environment for Web

 1. Install [Chocolatey](https://chocolatey.org/)
-2. Make a Virtual environment
+2. Prepare to make a Virtual environment
-3. Create a shortcut of Git-Bash on desktop
+3. Make a shortcut of Git-Bash on desktop

----
+4. Make a Virtual environment

 ## 1. Install [Chocolatey](https://chocolatey.org/)